-In the State Freedom of Information Commission this class is accountable for directing all of the administrative and legal activities and advising the Commission on all legal matters.
+In the State Freedom of Information Commission this class is accountable for directing all administrative and legal activities and advising the Commission on legal matters.

 Receives executive direction from the State Freedom of Information Commission.

 Directs staff of Commission.

 EXAMPLES OF DUTIES